Ancient Greek 4: module 2

 What level is the course and do I need any particular skills?

-You should have attended Ancient Greek 4: module 1, or have an equivalent knowledge (approximately 4.5 years of study).
-As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+The course is suitable for those who have studied Ancient Greek for approximately 4 years or have an equivalent knowledge (A Level or first year of a university course).
+As this course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

-The course consists of translation, grammar instructions and grammar exercises, and composition, with a high level of student interaction (individual, pair and group work).
-Students are expected to do the homework regularly and participate in oral classroom activities.
-Homework will require approx. 1-2 hours per week.
+The course consists of grammar instructions, grammar exercises and translation with a high level of student interaction (individual, pair and group work).
+Students are expected to do the homework regularly, check the material uploaded on Google Classroom and participate in oral classroom activities.
+Homework will require approx. 2-3 hours per week.

 Are there any other costs?
 Is there anything I need to bring?